-Continued Sepsis training within the community setting.
+- · Continued sepsis training within the community setting. - Evaluation of the e-learning package with an update version to be developed in collaboration with the University of Liverpool. - Evaluation of sepsis status and sepsis pathway within the standard documentation. - Review the opportunities for a sepsis dashboard to provide live data and improve audit.

-- Evaluation of the e-learning package with an updated version to be developed in collaboration with the University of Liverpool. - Evaluation of Sepsis status and Sepsis pathway within the standard documentation. - Review the opportunities for a Sepsis dashboard to provide live data and improve audit. - Finalise and embed proposal drawn up with regards to difficult/complex intravenous access in clinically deteriorating patients with concerns of Sepsis on inpatient wards. - Collaboration with DETECT study in relation to the Sepsis pathway.
+- Finalise and embed proposal drawn up with regards to difficult/complex intravenous access in clinically deteriorating patients with concerns of sepsis on inpatient wards. - Collaboration with DETECT study in relation to the sepsis pathway